-Singer and guitarist Soufian, violinist Avi, and percussionist Ahmed met while they were studying jazz music at the Cologne Academy of Music.
-A year later they were joined by Max, who plays wind instruments.
-The concept of the band is the cancellation of musical boundaries, expressing their different roots and cultural identities.
-Avi, for example, is a Swiss with Jewish roots, and Ahmed comes from the Palestinian Ramallah.
-They are not a peace project though, as they say, they just make music together.
-They also remove the imaginary boundaries between people in their lyrics.
-They easily balance on the edge of contagious playfulness and serious musical devotion.
-The portal Quantara wrote in the conclusion of their article named Global Buskers: “And a Bukahara concert?
-That means, quite simply, an evening of pure pleasure.”
-You can enjoy one like that also at Pohoda 2018.
+One band, four musicians, three continents.
+Top-notch musicians of Bukahara mix gypsy jazz, swing, reggae with Balkan and Arab influences.
+In today's digital era, they produce exclusively analogue music that most closely resembles the work of bands like Beirut or Mumford and Sons.
+Singer and guitarist Soufian, violinist Avi and percussionist Ahmed met while studying jazz music at the Cologne Academy of Music.
+A year later, Max, who plays the wind instruments, joined them.
+The band’s concept is to destroy the musical boundaries, expressing their different roots and cultural identities.
+Avi, for example, is a Swiss with Jewish rooted, and Ahmed is from Palestinian Ramallah.
+They are not a peace project, though, as they say, they just make music together.
+They also destroy the imaginary boundaries between people in their lyrics.
+They will show how they easily balance on the edge of contagious playfulness and serious musical devotion at the 23rd year of our festival.